NadaJrad/NadaJrad/README.md

 Internship at Tunisie Telecom (Jul 2018 - Sep 2018, Jul 2019 - Sep 2019)
 Worked with mobile networks, internet services, and network optimization.

-Here’s a README file with emojis to give it a friendly and professional touch for your GitHub profile:

-👋 Hi there, I'm Nada Jrad!
-Full-Stack Developer | Based in Copenhagen, Denmark 🇩🇰 💻 I transitioned from civil engineering to full-stack development and have a strong foundation in ReactJS, NextJS, JavaScript, NodeJS, and MySQL.
-I’m passionate about coding, problem-solving, and helping others grow through mentoring.

 🛠️ Tech Stack
 Frontend: HTML5, CSS, JavaScript, ReactJS, NextJS, TypeScript